 Tim is a dual life member with Benjamin Harrison Camp No. 356, where he served as Camp Commander in 2009 and 2010.
 He was elected Department Junior Vice Commander in June 2014.
 Tim is also a member of the 27th Indiana, Co.
 D, Sons of Veteran Reserve.

 - Thomas J. Carson Jr.

-Tom joined in 2019 and traces his hereditary membership to three Bunton brothers of Spencer County: his great-great grandfather James, Pvt, Co.
+Tom joined in 2019 and is a life member who traces his hereditary membership to four Bunton brothers of Spencer County: his great-great grandfather James, Pvt, Co.
 E, 25th Indiana Infantry; 3rd great uncles Thomas, Sgt, Co.
 C, 53rd Ind.
-Inf., and Benjamin, Pvt., Co.
+Inf., Armstead and Benjamin, Pvts., Co.
 F, 1st Ind.
 Cavalry.
 Tom’s other lineage societies are SAR, Mayflower, War of 1812, Mexican War, and Alden Kindred of America.

 - Joshua Claybourn, PCC

 Joshua Claybourn, PCC, is an author and attorney who first organized Foster Camp.
 He is past webmaster, Signals Officer, and Asst.
 Counselor of the national SUVCW, and also served as chairman of the Southern Indiana Civil War Roundtable.
 Joshua traces his hereditary membership to James.
 H. Claybourn and William D. Claybourn.